guhan/zerotociso/docs/COMPUTERPARTS.md

 - **Base + Offset addressing**: base value is stored in one the CPU registers and an offset is given for the operand
 - **Virtual Memory**: a pagefile that exists on a hard disk

-## Basis Input/Output System (BIOS)
-- OS independent primitives to start a computer and load the OS
-- **phlashing**: installing a malicious version of BIOS

 ## Unified Extentisible Firmware Interface (UEFI)
 - More advanced interface between hardware and software